nd-nuclear-theory/mcscript-ncci/docs/task-dictionary-guide.md

   - this leaves it up to the mask to pick the direction actually calculated (can be useful, e.g., for manually selecting the sense of transitions to optimize use of the multi-ket capability of the postprocessor)

+- `postprocessor_mask_verbose`: `bool`
+  - whether or not to print detailed diagonstic information to examine mask operation

 ----------------------------------------------------------------
 ## menj parameters ##